-- 1. If a student violates any law or ordinance, Graduate School regulation, or other rule, the president shall take disciplinary action against the student after discussion of the violation at the Executive Meeting based on the Admission and Student Affairs Committee's opinions affirming such disciplinary action. - 2.
+- 1. If a student violates any law or ordinance, Graduate School regulation, or other rule, or engages in behavior contrary to KOTOKUSHIN -the founding spirit of the University-, the president shall take disciplinary action against the student after discussion of the violation at the Executive Meeting based on the Admission and Student Affairs Committee's opinions affirming such disciplinary action. - 2.
 Said disciplinary action shall be a reprimand, suspension from the Graduate School, or expulsion from the Graduate School. - 3.
-Any disciplinary action to be taken against a student and the necessary procedures therefor shall be, respectively, in accordance with "The Criteria for the Disciplinary Actions to be Taken against Students of Tokyo International University" and "The Rules for the Procedures regarding Disciplinary Actions to be taken against Students of Tokyo International University", both of which are to be provided for separately.
+Any disciplinary action to be taken against a student and the necessary procedures therefor shall be, respectively, in accordance with "The Criteria for the Disciplinary Actions to be Taken against Students of Tokyo International University" and "The Rules for the Procedures regarding Disciplinary Actions to be taken against Students of

+Tokyo International University", both of which are to be provided for separately.